-JFGH is a nonprofit organization dedicated to enhancing the independence, dignity, choice, and community inclusion of individuals with disabilities, regardless of faith or creed.
-JFGH’s programs support more than 200 individuals in over 70 sites throughout the Washington D.C Metropolitan area.
+JFGH is a nonprofit organization dedicated to enhancing the independence, dignity, choice and community inclusion of individuals with disabilities, regardless of faith or creed.
+JFGH’s programs support more than 200 individuals in over 70 sites throughout the Washington metropolitan area.
 Support is provided through JFGH’s residential, transitioning youth and social programs.

-Within its mission, JFGH provides programs and services, which increase the independence, dignity, choice, and community inclusion of the individuals it serves.
-JFGH provides training to enhance independent living skills, personal assistance with daily living, and long-term support.
-All JFGH residents are employed, enrolled in school, or participate in day programs.
+Within its mission, JFGH provides programs and services, which increase the independence, dignity, choice and community inclusion of the individuals it serves.
+JFGH provides training to enhance independent living skills, personal assistance with daily living and long-term support.
+All JFGH residents are employed, enrolled in school or participate in day programs.
 To the extent of their abilities, the residents also share in the household chores such as doing laundry and assisting with meal preparation.
-JFGH provides safe, comfortable, and attractive homes, staffed with trained direct-care providers and offers a range of activities for its residents.
-Each home has a van, some of which are lift-equipped, to transport residents to work, medical appointments, and group outings such as the grocery store, recreational and cultural events, and community activities.
+JFGH provides safe, comfortable and attractive homes, staffed with trained direct support providers and offers a range of activities for its residents.